Oregon Board of Trustees

 Political Director, Service Employees International Union (SEIU) Local 49

 Ms. Hagins has worked eight years with SEIU, the nation’s largest union with over 2 million members and the largest union in Oregon with more than 60,000 members.
 SEIU Local 49 represents more than 10,000 janitors and health care workers who work in the private sector throughout Oregon.
 Previously she worked as a legislative aide, fundraiser and campaign manager.
 Ms. Hagins also served as a member of the Eligibility and Enrollment Committee of the Oregon Health Fund Board.
-She now serves on the Oregon Health Policy Board and the Coalition for a Livable Future Board.
+She now serves on the Oregon Health Policy Board and on the Coalition for a Livable Future Board.

 President & Chief Executive Officer, The CHP Group